 Along the shores of the Susquehanna River, Shank’s Mare Outfitters is housed in a historic general store dating back to the 1880’s.
 They specialize in the sales and rentals of fishing, kayaking, stand-up paddleboarding, hiking and cross country skiing gear.
 We love kayaking and the Susquehanna River is definitely a great place for it.
 We had never tried stand-up paddleboarding and decided to try something new.

 Josh is an excellent guide and teacher.
-He’s very knowledgable, caring and a great motivator to get you standing on the board.
+He’s very knowledgeable, caring and a great motivator to get you standing on the board.
 Bell frequently does yoga and was a natural standing on the paddleboard.
 Even though she had never done it before, she didn’t fall off!
 Even if you struggle like I did, it is fun to give it a shot.

 York, Pennsylvania Hotels